SpencerLeBard/Keepr/Readme.md

 ### Tuesday:

--- dropdown of vaults to select

-- Create `vaultkeeps`
 - Add `keeps`to `vault`
 - Delete `keeps` from `vault`s

 ### Wednesday

 - profile page adheres to mock
-- private vaults - request fails if private **cannot see private vaults**
 - Total `keep`s count , anytime a `keep` is `kept in a vault` the keep count is incremented
 - Total public `vault`s count